quickNquirky/Empire-State-Elevator/README.md

     - Direct elevator based on the elevator's current direction and outstanding requests
     - Primary data handler
     - Mutex locked major operations to avoid race conditions
-- Settings: Hanldes the application's configuration
+- Settings: Handles the application's configuration
-- CommandLineInput: Utility to streamline colletion of user input
+- CommandLineInput: Utility to streamline collection of user input

 Assumptions:
 - Elevators have a default floor